hashicorp/aws-service-catalog-engine-for-tfc/README.md

 2. Terminate a provisioned product via Service Catalog, triggering a destroy run in TFC.
 3. Update the team token rotation frequency via AWS EventBridge, altering the frequency in which the TFC team token rotates.

-# Troubleshooting

-### Exceptions
-There are three common exceptions that can be thrown during the provisioning of a product.
-The three exceptions that can be expected are:
-1. `DuplicateResourceException`: This exception is thrown when a duplicate resource has been specified.
-2. `InvalidParametersException`: This exception is thrown when the provided parameters are invalid.
-3. `ResourceNotFoundException`: This exception is thrown when the resource cannot be found.

-For more information on provisioned products, please refer to this AWS developer [documentation](https://docs.aws.amazon.com/servicecatalog/latest/dg/API_ProvisionProduct.html).

 # Token Rotation

 ## Updating Token Rotation Frequency
 To enhance security, the Terraform Cloud team token associated with your account is automatically rotated every 30 days.
 However, the frequency in which the token rotation occurs is customizable.
-There are two ways in which the token rotation frequency can be updated:
+The following can be done to update the rotation frequency:
 1. Update the token rotation frequency within the Terraform configuration itself.
 This can be done by updating the `[aws_cloudwatch_event_rule` resource](https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/blob/main/token_rotation.tf#L198) within the TFC-RE and running `terraform apply` to apply these changes.
-2. Update the token rotation frequency within the AWS EventBridge UI.
-To do this, navigate to “rules” and select [`TerraformEngineRotateToken`](https://us-west-2.console.aws.amazon.com/events/home?region=us-west-2#/eventbus/default/rules/TerraformEngineRotateToken).
-From here, click “[Edit](https://us-west-2.console.aws.amazon.com/events/home?region=us-west-2#/eventbus/default/rules/TerraformEngineRotateToken/edit),” and then navigate to “Define schedule.”
-It is within “Define schedule” where you can manually update the token rotation frequency.
-While we recommend that tokens are rotated every 30 days, Admins can update this interval to whatever frequency they’d prefer.

-## Token Rotation Monitoring
-To monitor token rotation, an AWS Admin can navigate to AWS EventBridge and view the [`TerraformEngineRotateToken`](https://us-west-2.console.aws.amazon.com/events/home?region=us-west-2#/eventbus/default/rules/TerraformEngineRotateToken) rules through the “Monitoring” tab.

 # Troubleshooting

 ### Exceptions
-There are three types of exceptions that can be thrown by the TFC-RE.
-The three exceptions that can be expected are:
+The TFC-RE can throw exceptions.
+An exception that can be expected is:
-1. `ParserInvalidParameterException`: This exception is thrown when an invalid input is provided to the parser.
-2. `ParserAccessDeniedException`: This exception is thrown when the parser is passed a launch role that it cannot assume.
-Alternatively, this exception can be thrown when the launch role cannot access the artifact that is passed to the parser.
-3. `NoFilesToParseExceptionMessage`: This exception is thrown when the parser is unable to find a `.tf` file to parse, or when the Terraform configuration does not contain a `.tf` file for the `root` module.
+1. `NoFilesToParseExceptionMessage`: This exception is thrown when the parser is unable to find a `.tf` file to parse, or when the Terraform configuration does not contain a `.tf` file for the `root` module.
+To ensure that your file contains `.tf` files at the root level, try recreating the file using the commands in the Terraform Cloud API-driven workflow guide [here](https://developer.hashicorp.com/terraform/cloud-docs/run/api#2-create-the-file-for-upload).

 # Monitoring